Ed Sherod

-Edmund "Ed" Sherod (born September 13, 1959) is an American former professional basketball player.
+Edmund Sherod (born September 13, 1959) is an American former professional basketball player.

-A 6'2" guard born in Richmond, Virginia, Sherod attended Virginia Commonwealth University from 1977 to 1981.
+A 6'2" point guard born in Richmond, Virginia, Sherod played scholastically at John Marshall High School.
+He attended Virginia Commonwealth University (VCU) from 1977 to 1981.
 There, he tallied a then-school record 582 assists and participated in two NCAA men's basketball tournaments.
+He led the Sun Belt Conference in assists as a junior and senior.

-He made NBA history by becoming the first-ever player to make his debut in the postseason, in Game 1 with New Jersey against Washington in the 1981 Eastern Conference First Round.
+Sherod was selected by the New Jersey Nets in the fourth round of the 1981 NBA draft but cut in the preseason.
+He played the remainder of the regular season in the Continental Basketball Association with the Lancaster Lightning.
+He won a CBA championship with the Lightning in 1982.
+He was selected as the CBA Playoff/Finals Most Valuable Player.
+Sherod made NBA history by becoming the first-ever player to make his debut in the postseason, in Game 1 with New Jersey against Washington in the 1981 Eastern Conference First Round.
 Sherod then played one season (1982–83) in the National Basketball Association as a member of the New York Knicks, averaging 6.2 points per game and 4.9 assists per game.

 From 1989 to 1990, he served as head coach for VCU's women's basketball team.

+Sherod's son played college basketball for Old Dominion and his grandson played at Richmond.